Avinashkumarsharma/2048.js/README.md

 2048.js
 =======

-2048.js is made to implement a customized 2048 puzzel game.
+2048.js implements a customized 2048 puzzel game.
 This is a canvas implementaion of the game.
 This js allows customization of the board in the 2048 game.

 Some of the Features include